devzl/sample-coin-converter/README.md

 1. Enter an amount in the input field (base asset by default)
 2. Click "Convert to [Asset]" to see the equivalent amount
 3. Results display with proper formatting: "Amount of [Asset]: X.XXXXXXXX tokens"
+4. Click "🎯 Simulate Conversion with Wallet" to proceed with Web3 wallet integration

 ### Smart Currency Toggle
 1. Click "Switch Currencies" to toggle between input asset modes